Cirkit Designer Logo

 Technical Specifications

-Below are the general technical specifications of a typical photoresistor (LDR).
+Below are the general technical specifications for a typical photoresistor (LDR).
 Note that exact values may vary depending on the specific model.

 Parameter Value

-Resistance (Bright Light) 1 kΩ to 10 kΩ
+Resistance in Bright Light 1 kΩ to 10 kΩ

 Maximum Voltage 150 V